 You are haunted by a ghost that only you (and Mediums) can see and hear.
-It actively dislikes you and enjoys making you - especially when you need to keep your cool.
+It actively dislikes you and enjoys making y our life miserable by insulting, berating and distracting you - especially when you need to keep your cool.
 It also has a number of minor powers it can use against you (once per story for each power): hide small objects; bring a "chill" over others, making them very ill at ease with you; cause a loud buzzing in your ear or the ears of others; move a small object such as a knife or pen; break a fragile item such as a bottle or mirror; trip you; or make eerie noises such as chains rattling.
 Yelling at the ghost can sometimes drive it away, but it will confuse those who are around you.
 The Storyteller will likely personify the ghost in order to make things all the more frustrating for you.